ubuntu-si/ubuntu.si/README.md

          - [✓] AT THE END: install wordpress plugin for vanilla forums embbeded comments! -NOT NEEDED
          - [✓] Andrej M. wrote an awesome wordpress2vanilla plugin for our news system!
          - [✓✓✓] With that we conclude our work on our brand spankin new forum.

-* Wordpress:

-           - design/use a bootstrap theme
-           - integration with Vanilla forums (wp news -> forum news)

 * KNOWN Forum ISSUES:
          - [✓]  There is an issue with icheck and checkbox - does not register first click on the checkbox - fixed in 2.3 - workaround can be found here https://gist.github.com/andersju/13a4d0736d599f8a8731